sentenzo/bzip2/README.md

 ## Disclaimer
 Though the code presented is fully functional, passes all the tests and has notable compression efficiency, the following should be taken into account:
-- it's a pet project — it was **never meant to be used in production**
+- it's a pet project — it is made to satisfy my curiosity, it was **never meant to be used in production**
 - the file binary structure is incompatible with the original bzip2 format (= can't be opened with an archive manager app)
 - no consistency check (conversely to bzip canonical implementation)